amit-upadhyay-IT/FirebaseApps/README.md

 #8) FireApp8
 Capture image from mobile cam. send it to server and then display it to the Application activity.

+# SimpleBlog
+This app contains use of almost all the above example apps

 # - Amit Upadhyay